 - Multisector—enhancing collaboration with nutrition, education, water, sanitation, hygiene and infrastructure.

-Why has the Global Strategy been developed?The era of the MDGs witnessed dramatic and unprecedented progress in reducing child and maternal deaths.
+The era of the MDGs witnessed dramatic and unprecedented progress in reducing child and maternal deaths.
 Deaths of children under the age of five decreased by 49% compared to 1990, and maternal deaths decreased by 47%.
 But despite progress, much remains to be done.
 Far too many women, children and adolescents worldwide still have little or no access to clean water, adequate sanitation, good nutrition, and essential, good-quality health services and are unable to participate fully in society.
 As a result, 6.3 million children under the age of five, 289,000 women, 2.8 million newborns, 2.6 million stillborns and 1.3 million adolescents die needlessly each year.
 Many more suffer illness and disability, fail to reach their full potential and face barriers to participating fully in society—resulting in enormous loss and costs for countries today and for future generations.

 That is why this Global Strategy for Women’s, Children’s and Adolescents’ Heallth is so essential.
 It aims to urgently complete the unfinished work of the MDGs, address inequities within and between countries, strengthen fragile health systems, and help countries begin implementing the 2030 Agenda without delay.
 The Global Strategy aims to keep women’s, children’s and adolescents’ health at the top of the political agenda and at the heart of the SDGs.

-Who is the Global Strategy for?The Global Strategy is intended to inspire and support country-led action, so politicians, policy-makers and leaders from all stakeholder groups are its primary audience.
+The Global Strategy is intended to inspire and support country-led action, so politicians, policy-makers and leaders from all stakeholder groups are its primary audience.
 Key partners include health professional associations, civil society, academic institutions, multilateral and bilateral agencies, foundations, and the private sector.
 The Global Strategy provides a platform to guide greater integration among actors in the health sector and with other sectors such as nutrition, education, water, hygiene and sanitation, and infrastructure.

 The Global Strategy is also a roadmap for all people—women, children and adolescents, their families and communities—to claim their rights by driving change and holding leaders to account.